Get Funding

 Public Utility Conservation & Energy Efficiency Programs

-Customers of investor-owned “public” utility companies pay into conservation and renewable energy funds and therefore have access to energy conservation programs, as well as the renewable energy programs offered by the Massachusetts Clean Energy Center.
+Customers of investor-owned “public” utility companies pay into conservation and renewable energy funds and therefore have access to energy conservation programs, as well as renewable energy programs.
 Utilities offer different types of energy assessments, performed by a contractor or employee of the utility company to make recommendations for improving energy efficiency.
+There may also be utility incentives available for project implementation.
+For more information, please visit Mass Save’s website.

 Back to Top